 Where you place your trap will vary depending on what part of your property the possum mostly visits.
 Generally speaking, any site near the dumpster or in your attic works best.
 If you are placing it in the attic, then it should be in the center of the location but only if you have seen possums in this particular area.
 You’re could also set the trap in your home’s crawlspace, under the home.
 If you have chickens and you’ve seen a possum near them, then place your trap there with some food in it to attract them.

 Baiting the trap

-Possums will eat nearly any type of food and so almost any type of bait should work.
-However, experts recommend that people should use marshmallows, pet food, leftovers, tuna and fruit because they simply love the smell of these.
+Possums will eat nearly any type of food and so almost any kind of bait should work.
+However, experts recommend that people should use marshmallows, pet food, leftovers, tuna, and fruit because they simply love the smell of these.
 Make sure that the bait is placed right near the door of the trap.
 Then a bit more at the end of the trap so that he or she goes in for more.

 Check your trap twice every day to see if you have caught something

 Once you have caught the animal, make sure to call animal control.
 These experts will be able to remove the possum from the trap and take it along with them.
 Since these experts are trained to deal with animals, they have all the safety gear necessary.
 However, if you are going to do it yourself, start by wearing a pair of gloves, take the trap to a wooded area far from your home, and lift up the trap’s door.
 The possum may perhaps play dead when you drop the door open but leave it for a while, and it will escape.